Asynchronous JavaScript

 - example of 'fulfilled promise':

-let promise = new Promise(function (resolve, reject) { // after 1 second, signal that the job is done with the result 'done' setTimeout(() => resolve('done'), 1000); });
+let promise = new Promise(function (resolve, reject) { // after 1 second, signal that the job is done with the result 'done' setTimeout(() => resolve('done'), 1000); }); - example of 'rejected promise':

-let promise = new Promise(function (resolve, reject) { // after 1 second, signal that the job is done with the result 'done' setTimeout(() => reject(new Error ('Whoops!')), 1000); });
+let promise = new Promise(function (resolve, reject) { // after 1 second, signal that the job is done with the result 'done' setTimeout(() => reject(new Error ('Whoops!')), 1000); }); - a promise that is either resolved or rejected is called 'settled' (as opposed to the initial state of 'pending')

 - the executor should call only one ---

-expect only one argument (or none) and will ignore any additional arguments- usually an executor does something asynchronously and calls
+resolveorreject--- any state change is final (immutable) --- all further calls ofresolveandrejectare ignored resolve/rejectexpect only one argument (or none) and will ignore any additional arguments- usually an executor does something asynchronously and calls

-after some time --- but we can call them immediately - the properties
+resolve/rejectafter some time --- but we can call them immediately - the properties

 Consumers: then, catch, and finally